andialbrecht/crunchyfrog/docs/manual/source/intro.rst

  * ldap bindings (optional, required to browse LDAP servers)
  * pymssql bindings (optional, required to connect to SQL Server)

-Additional requirements for development:

- * Babel and BabelGladeExtractor (see http://babel.edgewal.org)

 .. _getting-started: